Kevin Bridges: Television

-Bridges' television career started on Comedy Central UK, in April 2008, with a set on The World Stands Up.
+Bridges's television career started on Comedy Central UK, in April 2008, with a set on The World Stands Up.
 Shortly thereafter, he appeared on Comedy Store (also on Comedy Central).
-His performances on these shows and on the comedy circuit and at festivals led to his being given his first mainstream TV break on 5 June 2009 on BBC One's Michael McIntyre's Comedy Roadshow.
+His performances on these shows and on the comedy circuit and at festivals led to his being given his first mainstream television break on 5 June 2009 on BBC One's Michael McIntyre's Comedy Roadshow.
 Bridges was critically commended for his performance.
-Over 5 million viewers saw his debut and his entire 25-night run at the Edinburgh festival sold out in hours, with extra shows being subsequently added and also selling out.
+Over five million viewers saw his debut and his entire 25-night run at the Edinburgh festival sold out in hours, with extra shows being subsequently added and also selling out.
 Bridges went on to be nominated for the 2009 Edinburgh Comedy Awards (formerly Perrier) in the best newcomer category.

-His TV work since then has included BBC One's Live at the Apollo and also a "Best of British Special" (Episode 7 of the 8th series) of 8 out of 10 Cats, in July 2009.
+His TV work since then has included BBC One's Live at the Apollo and also a "Best of British Special" (episode 7 of the eighth series) of 8 out of 10 Cats, in July 2009.
 He also appeared in BBC 2 Scotland's Gary: Tank Commander (episode 6).
 Bridges appeared in Rab C Nesbitt in the first episode of the new series in 2010, on Mock the Week in February 2010, and has appeared twice in Would I Lie To You?.
 He was a guest on the BBC One show Friday Night with Jonathan Ross on 28 May 2010.
 Since June 2010, Bridges is a regular performer on Channel 4's Stand Up for the Week.
 His six-part BBC One series, Kevin Bridges: What's the Story?, began on 8 February 2012.
-Bridges was asked to appear in I'm a Celebrity...Get Me Out of Here, but turned it down.
+He was asked to appear in I'm a Celebrity...Get Me Out of Here, but turned it down.

-In 2014 BBC One commissioned three specials hosted by Bridges.
+In 2014, BBC One commissioned three specials hosted by Bridges.
 Live At The Commonwealth, filmed at the Glasgow's Theatre Royal to coincide with the city hosting the 2014 Commonwealth Games, featured internationally renowned comedians from the Commonwealth.
-Live At The Referendum, also filmed at the Theatre Royal, brought together four of the UK's top comedians to give their views on the 2014 Scottish independence referendum.
+Live at the Referendum, also filmed at the Theatre Royal, brought together four of the UK's top comedians to give their views on the 2014 Scottish independence referendum.
 In the third special, Kevin Bridges: What's The Story – Referendum Special, Bridges took to the streets gathering grassroots opinions from across Scotland and beyond about the referendum.

 Radio

-On 6 March 2010, Bridges took part in the BBC 5 Live show Fighting Talk, where he came second behind Greg Brady, becoming the youngest person ever to appear on the show at the time (a record since broken by fellow comedian Jack Whitehall).
+On 6 March 2010, Bridges took part in the BBC Radio 5 Live show Fighting Talk, on which he came second behind Greg Brady, becoming the youngest person ever to appear on the show at the time (a record since broken by fellow comedian Jack Whitehall).
 In November 2010, he was also a contestant on BBC Radio 4's The Unbelievable Truth.